gpulido/kuzzle-ngrx/README.md

 The first time a EntityService is injected it starts a realtime subscription to kuzzle so the entityService cache is being continuously updated with the changes from the kuzzle collection.
 This mechanism can't be disconnected at this moment but a configuration option maybe added in the future.

-### Current limitations

- - `m*` methods are not handled and thus does not updates automatically the entityService cache.

 # Example application

 TODO